JonKing93/Github-Tutorial-Workshop/workshop/welcome.md

 # Welcome to the workshop!

 This workshop is designed to introduce scientists and researchers to the Github platform.
-We will learn how to use Github to save a version history of files, back up work to the cloud, work with collaborators on a project, and use multiple versions of the same file.
+We will learn how to use Github to save a version history of files, back up work to the cloud, share work with collaborators, and use multiple versions of the same file.
 In this workshop, we'll discuss:

 1. Fundamental git/Github concepts,
 2. Creating repositories for projects,